Elsiekiprop/Phase-1-Project/README.md

 # Phase-1-Project
 ## Introduction
 A number of companies have been creating original content.
 Therefore, Microsoft wants to do the same.
 However, they do not have Knowledge on how to go about film creation.
+In this project I use movie gross data to provide insights on how Microsoft can go about this new venture.
+The movie gross data contains data on various movies, the studios they were produced in and the earnings both domestically and in other countries.
+Descriptive analysis and data visualisation has been key in exploring this data in order to provide optimal recommendations to ensure Microsoft capitalizes on film creation.